Q&A with Kim Wyman, Training Manager at Virtual

 8) WHAT ADVICE DO YOU HAVE FOR OTHERS LOOKING TO GET INTO THIS TYPE OF WORK?

 I genuinely enjoy working with all types of people and I love to travel.
 I mention the travel element again because you can’t just like traveling; you have to have a passion for travel.
-There are a lot of great things about travelling but as we all know, there are also the realities of airline travel (security, long lines, delays, lost luggage, cramped seats, etc.) and you have to be ready to deal with those as well.
+There are a lot of great things about traveling but as we all know, there are also the realities of airline travel (security, long lines, delays, lost luggage, cramped seats, etc.) and you have to be ready to deal with those as well.

 Back to Knowledge Hub